Browse by Medical Category

 Identifying Molecular Drivers of Meningiomas

 Meningiomas are the most common primary nervous system tumor, with no known effective systemic therapy.
-The tumor suppressor NF2 was reported to be disrupted in approximately half of meningiomas but the complete spectrum of genetic changes remained undefined.
-Recently, we have comprehensively characterized meningiomas.
+Recently, we comprehensively characterized meningiomas.
 Through whole-genome, whole-exome and targeted sequencing, we demonstrated that most meningiomas exhibited simple genomes, with fewer mutations, rearrangements, and copy-number alterations than reported in other adult tumors.
-We confirmed NF2 inactivation in 43% of tumors.
-A subset of meningiomas lacking NF2 alterations harbored recurrent oncogenic mutations in AKT1 (E17K) and SMO (W535L).
-These are known drivers in other cancer types.
-We also demonstrated that these tumors exhibited evidence of activation of their pathways.
+A subset of meningiomas harbored recurrent oncogenic clinically actionable mutations in AKT1 (E17K) and SMO (W535L).
 Notably, these mutations were present in therapeutically challenging tumors of the skull base.
-Because therapeutic targets for SMO and AKT1 mutations are currently in clinical use in other cancers, we are now conducting a prospective national multicenter Phase 2 study of an AKT1, SMO, or FAK inhibitor in patients with recurrent or progressive meningiomas harboring AKT1, SMO, or NF2 mutations, respectively.
-The trial is activated at more than 300 sites throughout the US.
+We also recently identified potential genetics drivers of progression in meningiomas.
+Because therapeutic targets for SMO and AKT1 mutations are currently in clinical use in other cancers, we are now conducting a prospective national multicenter Phase 2 study of an AKT1, SMO or FAK inhibitors in patients with recurrent or progressive meningiomas harboring AKT1, SMO, or NF2 mutations, respectively.
+The trial is activated at more than 400 sites throughout the US.
 We will be genomically characterizing prospectively collected samples to identify biomarkers of response and mechanisms of resistance.

 Central Nervous System Metastasis Program

 Brain metastases are a common complication of cancer, with a dismal prognosis.
 There is a limited understanding of the oncogenic alterations harbored by brain metastases and whether these are shared with their primary tumors or other metastatic sites.
-The metastases to understand the molecular pathways that drive these tumors.
-In our initial analysis of 101 matched brain metastases and primary tumors, we elucidated the evolutionary patterns that drive metastasis.
-In all cancer samples, we observed branched objectives of the Central Nervous System Metastasis Program are to (1) identify novel therapeutic targets through comprehensive genomic, transcriptomic and epigenomic characterization, (2) functionally characterize candidate drivers through in vitro and in vivo models of metastasis, and (3) accelerate the application of our scientific findings to the clinical setting.
-In collaboration with the Broad Institute, and with many national and international institutions, currently we are comprehensively characterizing the genomics of brain evolution, in that all metastatic and primary sites shared a common ancestor yet continued to evolve independently.
-In 56% of cases, we found clinically actionable alterations in the brain metastases that are not detectable in the matched primary tumor.
-In contrast, spatially and temporally separated brain metastasis sites were more genetically homogenous.
-Extracranial metastases and regional lymph nodes were highly divergent from brain metastases.
-We are evaluating the biological significance of our findings in in vitro and in vivo assays of metastasis.
-Our hope is that the findings from our genomic studies, and functional studies in animal models will provide us with an understanding of the molecular pathways that drive brain metastases, which will allow us to develop more rational therapeutic approaches for this disease.
+The objectives of the Central Nervous System Metastasis Program are to (1) identify novel therapeutic targets through comprehensive genomic, transcriptomic and epigenomic characterization, (2) functionally characterize candidate drivers through in vitro and in vivo models of metastasis, and (3) accelerate the application of our scientific findings to the clinical setting.
+In collaboration with The Broad Institute, and with many national and international institutions, currently we are comprehensively characterizing the genomics of brain metastases to understand the molecular pathways that drive these tumors.
+Our hope is that the findings from our genomic and functional investigations will allow us to develop more rational therapeutic approaches for this disease.

 Shankar, G.M., Abedalthagafi, M., Vaubel, R., Merrill, P.H., Nayyar, N., Gill, C.G., Brewster, R. Bi, W., Agarwalla, P.K., Thorner, A.R., Reardon, D.A., Al-Mefty, O., Wen, P.Y., Alexander, B.M., van Hummelen, P., Batchelor, T.T., Ligon, K.L., Ligon, A.H., Meyerson, M., Dunn, I.F., Beroukhim, R., Louis, D.N., Perry, A., Carter, S.L., Giannini, C., Curry, W.T., Cahill, D.P.,* Barker, F.G.,* Brastianos, P.K.,* Santagata, S.* (2017).
 Germline and somatic BAP1 mutations in high-grade rhabdoid meningiomas.
 Neuro-Oncology.
 19(4):535-545.